Sue: I used to think Tara Palmer-Tomkinson was an android if that’s any help. Oh, David Fisher’s name rings a bell.

 Me: Maybe he could team up with the Daleks?

 The Doctor rushes off to rescue Romana and Princess Strella from the advances of Grendel’s right-hand man, even though they both took care of themselves ages ago.

 Sue: That was very funny.
 And the Doctor not knowing which one was the real Romana was a lovely touch, too.

 Crisis averted, Princess and Reynart fall into each other’s arms.

 Sue: A full-on kiss on the lips.
 The kids wouldn’t have liked that very much.

 The story concludes with the Doctor laughing his head off as he realises that K9 has been left behind in his little boat.

 Sue: That look of joy on the Doctor’s face sums up this story nicely.
 It was amusing and loads of fun.

 Sue: I really enjoyed that.
 It looked gorgeous and the direction was very good, too.
 I don’t think there was a bad performance and the script was witty and engaging.
 I can’t really fault it.
-OK, the monster at the beginning was completely pointless, and the society didn’t really make a lot of sense, but I can overlook that.
+Okay, the monster at the beginning was completely pointless, and the society didn’t really make a lot of sense, but I can overlook that.